CatherineAliceWood/Web-Dev-CFG-Final-Project/README.md

 I chose to write a prototype Welsh tourism recommendation website.
 I included some funny little JavaScript prompts just to show what I can do with JS so far.

-If I was to develop this site further, I might:
+### If I was to develop this site further, I could:
 - add more content
 - add weather forecast information using JS and an API
 - create filter and sort menus